-UCT introduced some digital web-based metering in 2011, and in 2014 made the decision to roll out metering at a building level.
+UCT introduced some digital web-based metering in 2011, and in 2014 made the decision to roll out metering to all buildings.
 This project has now been completed.
-In 2016 Properties and Services appointed external consultants to monitor usage data.
-This is in its infancy, but electrical energy-use reporting is available on the energy consumption page.
+Electrical energy-use reporting is available on the energy consumption page.

 Water is an increasingly precious resource.
 The region is presently undergoing the harshest drought on record.
 The dams and reservoirs feeding the municipality are at record lows.
-In response, the UCT executive has formed a Water Task Team that raises awareness of water-related issues and will put contingency plans in place.
+In response, the UCT executive has formed a Water Task Team that raises awareness of water-related issues.
 UCT has already started several temporary water-reduction strategies.

-Permanent conservation measures thus far include the promotion of behavior change and the installation of water-efficient fittings, which are now specified for all new buildings.
+Permanent conservation measures include the promotion of behaviour change and the installation of water-efficient fittings.
 After extensive piloting, waterless urinals have also been retrofitted.
-The installation of digital water-metering technologies is under consideration for the medium term.
+The installation of digital water-metering technologies is under consideration.

 UCT has a storage dam on upper campus, which serves to irrigate some of the grounds.
 It is also a source of water for the emergency services for fire control.

-Source separation of waste began in earnest during 2008, driven by students in the departments of Botany and Zoology and working with Properties and Services.
-In 2009 four-bin system was put in place.
-However, after feedback and waste audits, a simpler 2/3 bin system was introduced in 2012.
+Source separation of waste began in earnest during 2008, driven by students in the departments of botany and zoology and working with Properties and Services.

-Currently, the service provider collects recyclables and non-recyclables on alternate days, making use of the two-bin system that is in place: clear bags and green-lidded bins for recyclables, and black bags and yellow-lidded bins for non-recyclables.
+Recyclables and non-recyclables are collected on alternate days.
+Clear bags and green-lidded bins are for recyclables, and black bags and yellow-lidded bins are for non-recyclables.
 White-lidded bins are dedicated to the collection of white office paper for recycling.

-Food waste is now being separated at source in first-tier residences and is sent to a composting facility.
-This is a very positive initiative as the nutrients are being recycled, rather than lost to landfills.
+Food waste is now being separated in some residences and sent to a composting facility.

-UCT has an e-waste service (e-waste is any item that contains electronic or electrical components) that is currently removing approximately 10 metric tonnes annually from UCT for reuse/recycling.
+UCT has an e-waste service (e-waste is any item that contains electronic or electrical components) that is currently removing approximately 10 metric tonnes annually for reuse/recycling.

-UCT also collects used fluorescent tubes / compact fluorescent lamps (CFLs) for safe disposal, as well as printer cartridges and certain unused plastic-ware from the laboratories for recycling.
+UCT collects used fluorescent tubes and compact fluorescent lamps (CFLs) for safe disposal, as well as printer cartridges and certain unused plastic-ware from the laboratories for recycling.

-In 2012 UCT Council took the formal decision, that all new buildings are to be designed and constructed to a minimum four-star green rating.
-The New Lecture Theatre, which was completed in 2016, was among the first to be certified in South Africa in terms of the final rating tool for education buildings.
-It has achieved a four-star green rating.
-Examples of the credits for this four-star green rating are the use of recycled aggregate in the concrete, and rain-water harvesting reducing the use of potable municipal water.
+In 2012 UCT Council took the formal decision that all new buildings are to be designed and constructed to a minimum 4-star green rating.
+The New Lecture Theatre, which was completed in 2016, achieved this rating.
+It used recycled aggregate in the concrete, and rain-water harvesting reduces the use of potable municipal water.
 Harvested water is held in tanks below the building and is used for flushing toilets.